m-gillespie/100DaysOfCode/README.md

 - # Discord Bot
   - Integrate with Wow armory to detect upgrades in guild members gear, and celebrate via WowNews Channel
-  - Generate picture of members character with new gear, Can we get Transmog?
+  - Generate picture of members character with new gear?
   - Generate leaderboard - IO, Gear, Achievements?

 - # Etsy API posting helper